Delčevo Municipality

 Delčevo Municipality (Делчево /mk/) is a municipality in Eastern Statistical Region of North Macedonia.
 The center of the municipality is the city of Delčevo.
 The geographical area is 423 km^{2} (163 mi^{2}) and has about 13,585 inhabitants.
-There are 22 settlements in Delčevo, as follows: the town of Delčevo and the villages: Bigla, Vetren, Virce, Vratislavci, Gabrovo, Grad, Dramche, Zvegor, Iliovo, Kiselica, Kosovo Dabje, Nov Istevnik, Ochipala, Razlovci, Selnik, Stamer, Star Istevnik, Trabotivishte, Turija, Poleto and Chiflik.
-In the past, the municipality was also known as "Carevo Selo".
+There are 22 settlements in Delčevo: the town of Delčevo, and the villages of Bigla, Vetren, Virce, Vratislavci, Gabrovo, Grad, Dramche, Zvegor, Iliovo, Kiselica, Kosovo Dabje, Nov Istevnik, Ochipala, Razlovci, Selnik, Stamer, Star Istevnik, Trabotivishte, Turija, Poleto and Chiflik.
+In the past, the municipality was also known as Carevo Selo.

 Demographics

-According to the 2021 North Macedonia census there are 13.585 inhabitants.
+According to the 2021 North Macedonia census, there are 13,585 inhabitants.